tednaleid/understanding-git/src/index.md

 !SLIDE
-# branches
+# branch

-they're just pointers & are easy to move if you don't like where they are at
+just commit pointers & are easy to move if you don't like where they are at
 ```
                         A---B---C
                                 ↑